MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/overview.md

 # What is the SAP Procurement template for Power Platform?

 SAP enterprise resource planning (ERP) is a centralized system of record that facilitates the management of data and business processes between departments in an organization.
 Microsoft Power Platform can help you transform the way you view and work with your SAP data.
-Enhanced functionalities in the on-premises data gateway and the [SAP ERP connector](/connectors/saperp/) make it easier for you to get started with and manage your SAP integration with Power Platform.
+Enhanced functionalities in the on-premises data gateway and the [SAP ERP connector](/connectors/saperp/) make it easier for you to manage your SAP integration with Power Platform.

 The SAP Procurement template accelerates the integration of data between SAP and Power Platform to drive efficiencies in your procure-to-pay processes.
 The template contains the building blocks needed to streamline all the SAP screens and attributes related to a core process into one simple screen in Power Apps, with further automation of processes behind the scenes using Power Automate flows.
 With little to no training, procurement team members can manage SAP data in less time, reduce inefficiencies in current manual processes, and avoid data entry mistakes.

 The template's starter apps, flows, and other components are ready for you to extend and customize to meet your organization's unique needs.
 It consists of the following layered solutions:

-- **SAP Base** contains base components used by the SAP Procurement solution template and future SAP solution templates.
+- **SAP Base** contains base components used by the SAP Procurement solution templates and future SAP solution templates.
 - **SAP Procurement** contains components that help transform your procure-to-pay business processes connected to SAP.

 ## Streamline and automate SAP procurement processes